-Hooping 101 Initially, I thought I might be able to discuss hooping in a single blog.
-After discussion with others and considering what hooping entails, hooping will be a series.
+Hooping 101: Initially, I thought I might be able to discuss hooping in a single blog.
+After discussion with others and considering what hooping entails, hooping is more a series.
 I hope to share my experiences and what I have learned from some very accomplished ME people.
-Your thoughts and input is also encouraged and welcome for all my blogs.
+Your thoughts and input are also encouraged and welcome for all my blogs.
 Let’s start with some specifics about hooping with which we might all agree:

 - Always use the smallest hoop which will accommodate your project